 As staff members of an organization committed to the caring and nurturing of our society, we will not tolerate any illegal activities or acts of violence on the library premises.
 If any questionable activity occurs the proper authorities will be notified immediately.

 The Linton Public Library is a public building open to anyone, law-abiding or otherwise.
 As a public institution, the library cannot make the decision about who is welcome.
 Children may be in danger if left unsupervised.
 In order to insure your child’s safety, we caution and strongly urge parents to monitor their children.
 Due to the many responsibilities of the library staff, monitoring each child’s behavior and location is not possible.
 The library staff does not accept parental responsibility for children left unattended at the library.
 It is the parent’s responsibility to monitor their children.
 The library staff is concerned about the safety of library users, so the Safe Child Policy has been designed to address the unfortunate reality of dangers that are present.

-We require that an adult guardian accompany children under the age of six at all times.
-“Accompanied” can be defined as an adult on the library premises.
+With the exception of children’s programs, excluding evening programs, we require that an adult guardian accompany children under the age of ten at all times. ”Accompanied” can be defined as an adult on the library premises.
 Children under that age who are not with a guardian or parent will be asked to call their parents and must wait until their parents arrive.
 The parent/guardian will be advised of our policy.
 If the problem persists, action, under the advisement of the Board, will be taken.

-The library staff, board, and library volunteers are not responsible for any unattended children at the library nor will they be held liable for anything that might occur.
+The library staff, board, and library volunteers are not responsible for any unattended children at the library nor are they held liable for anything that might occur.